 In fact, I just know some, “Merci, bonjour, de rien, what else again? je vais très bien?”

 “Azis, I can pack croissants for you when I’m back in France and fly them to Lagos.”

 I was laughing.
 He was too funny.
 I wanted to say, “No no, send me a ticket to Paris and I’ll eat my fresh French croissant”.
-It was definitely a crap if I said so, no, I’m not that bad.
-I shaked Hasan’s hand and said “We will see in Paris.” with some giggles.
+It was a crap if I said so, no, I’m not that bad.
+I shook Hasan’s hand and said “We will see in Paris.” with some giggles.

 “It’s time to sleep Azis.”

 “I know!
 I wish we had more time to share stories about Paris, haha, but I also need to rest Hasan, I have to go to the airport to Cappadocia by 8.”.
 Hasan said he was staying at that hostel for 7 days, but that morning was my last day.
 I didn’t want to make the same mistake like what I did in Kyoto.
 I asked his number but he couldn’t remember his French number.
 Hasan gave his email instead.
 “Are you on Facebook?.”, he asked.
 “Yeah sure, but it’s been a while I do not open my account, I just feel Facebook is so boring these days.”.
 He let me typed my account on Facebook so he could add mine to his list.
 That was the only way we could connect after all.
 “I’ll let you know if I come back from Cappadocia, we can find Turkish coffee and continue our stories.”